Top Oz Tours offers a great range of Christchurch tours and experiences. You can browse the options here.

 Amenities at the Crowne Plaza include an onsite restaurant and bar, fully equipped fitness centre, and guest library.
 Saying in touch with family and friends is a breeze, thanks to the fast and free Wi-Fi provided throughout the hotel.

-For more inspiration, visit www.christchurchnz.com.
+For more travel inspiration, visit www.christchurchnz.com.

 Browse our range of New Zealand tours and experiences here.